St3v1sh/ThirtyDollarTranspiler/README.md

 There is also the default note and the rest note, notated by `/` and `.`, to play the default pitch of an instrument and to signal no action, respectively.

-Some instrument modifiers accept multipliers, notated by an integer or decimal number followed by an `x`.
+Some modifiers accept multipliers, notated by an integer or decimal number followed by an `x`.
 For example:
 - `2x` `1.5x` `.5x`

 ### Configurations Section Symbols